raboof/akka.github.com/faq/index.md

 ## Remoting

-### I want to send to a connect to a remote system but it does not do anything
+### I want to send to a remote system but it does not do anything

 Make sure that you have remoting enabled on both ends: client and server.
 Both do need hostname and port configured, and you will need to know the port of the